r-devel/rdevguide/07-documenting_R.Rmd

 ## Guidelines for writing R help files

 This section summarises the [recommended style for writing the R help files](https://developer.r-project.org/Rds.html).
 The R help files are written in “R documentation” (Rd) format, a markup language which resembles LaTeX.
-An example of the .Rd format is available for [mean.Rd](https://svn.r-project.org/R/trunk/src/library/base/man/mean.Rd).
+An example of the `.Rd` format is available for [mean`.Rd`](https://svn.r-project.org/R/trunk/src/library/base/man/mean`.Rd`).
 These are intended for writing the core documentations but may also be useful for package writers.
 Extensive details of writing R documentation files can be found in the [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Writing-R-documentation-files) manual.

-Note: Many R package authors use the R package [roxygen2](https://cran.r-project.org/web/packages/roxygen2/index.html) to write documentation (which eventually creates the .Rd files), however, in this guide we focus on .Rd files only because the manual pages for the base distribution are written directly as .Rd files.
+Note: Many R package authors use the R package [roxygen2](https://cran.r-project.org/web/packages/roxygen2/index.html) to write documentation (which eventually creates the `.Rd` files), however, in this guide we focus on `.Rd` files only because the manual pages for the base distribution are written directly as `.Rd` files.

-There are three main parts of an .Rd file:
+There are three main parts of an `.Rd` file:

 1. **Header**: This part is for the basic information of the document/file.
 For instance, the name of the file, the topics documented, a title, a short textual description, and R usage information for the objects documented.